aydinmustafa/QuestionAndSolution/README.md

 ~~~~~~~~~~~~~~~

 Program takes a string as an input which is named as '_s_' .
 String then converted into a 2D-array which resembles lower triangular matrix.
 Then obtained lower triangular matrix is used to find maximum possible sum obeying the rules above.
-In order for the no walking over of prime numbers constraint to be satisfied, all the prime numbers of the lower triangular matrix have been replaced with -100.
+In order for the no walking over of prime numbers constraint to be satisfied, all the prime numbers of the lower triangular matrix have been replaced with INT_MIN.